 Here to offer his insight on what to do if you’ve been offered a recording artist contract is Miami entertainment law attorney Barry Chase of the ChaseLawyers firm, with offices in New York City and Miami.

-A: First of all, thanks for this opportunity to answer questions which are often on the minds of clients who come to see us.
+A: First of all, thanks for this opportunity to answer questions that are often on the minds of clients who come to see us.

 To give you a specific answer about “key provisions,” realistically many of the provisions are going to be lawyer gobbledygook, but the artist, of course, wants to have her lawyer look carefully at the royalty split; the amount of time she is tied to this contract (shorter is better for the artist); whether the company is taking a share of the artist’s composer rights (called “music publishing” rights) and, if so, how big a share; how often royalties are paid to the artist and how easy (or not) it is for the artist to inspect the company’s books to make certain that the proper royalty has been fully paid; whether there is an advance, etc.

 So here’s the answer to your question – The record company will ALWAYS own the sound-recording copyright to the track that it has paid for (unless you are Mick Jagger, Ray Charles, or another genius with enough clout to demand an exception).
-In fact that is a good definition of a record company: a company that owns and exploits sound-recording copyrights.
-But the composer copyright can be partially or fully retained by the composer/artist, depending on his leverage in the negotiation of the deal.
-And, in many cases (like “White Christmas”), the composer copyright is much more valuable than the copyright in any one sound recording.
+In fact, that is a good definition of a record company: a company that owns and exploits sound-recording copyrights.
+The composer’s copyright can be partially or fully retained by the composer/artist, depending on his leverage in the negotiation of the deal.
+And, in many cases (like “White Christmas”), the composer’s copyright is much more valuable than the copyright in any one sound recording.

 A: Possible, but unlikely to the point of not worth bothering your head about, except for the composer copyright.
 Perhaps if you have already sold ten million records and are playing stadium dates with 100,000 fans at an average ticket price of $100 apiece.
 Otherwise, trying to negotiate for this will mark you (and your lawyer) as naïve.